openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base/INVENTOR/Readme.md

 and then opening the `.iam`-file.

+All the original design files as well as all the STL files can be found is [CAD/RAW](../../RAW).

 ## Tutorial on how to design an insert in Inventor
 **Note: The video and image tutorial both show a UC2_v2 Cube.
 Check the dimensions in the [Modular Developer kit](../../../MDK) to make sure your part is compatible with the v3 Cube.
 However, the designing process is the same, no matter the version.**